We want your Road Scholar learning adventure to be something to look forward to—not worry about. Learn more

 Breakfast: Hotel buffet.

-Morning: Transferring from the hotel, we’ll make our way to the Arcadia Campground and gather for a brief presentation given by a fifth-generation Gila Valley resident.
-Our expert will talk about the Pinaleño Mountains, with a focus on the early human history of the area.
-Then, we’ll board the van for a field trip to the Pinaleño Mountains, the highest of the “Sky Island Mountains” in southeastern Arizona with the high point, Mount Graham, topping out at 10,724 feet.
-We'll make our way up the mountain to the trailhead via Swift Trail (Arizona Highway 366).
-Upon arrival at Columbine, we’ll head up the trail to Webb Peak (10,030 ft.), the site of a historic fire lookout tower.
-This hike provides numerous vantage points along the way that will give excellent views of both the Sulphur Springs and Gila Valleys, as well as the other Sky Island mountain ranges in the area.
+Morning: Transferring from the hotel, we’ll make our way to the Discovery Park Museum and gather in a meeting room for a brief presentation given by a fifth-generation Gila Valley resident.
+Our expert will talk about the history and management of the Pinaleno Mountains, and focus on the early human history of the mountain.
+After a short break, we’ll engage in another short presentation, this time by a Safford Ranger District staff member, about wildfires on the mountain and the recovery efforts that are put in place to rejuvenate the environment.
+Then, we’ll board the van for a field trip to the Pinaleno Mountains, the highest of the “Sky Island Mountains” in southeastern Arizona with the high point, Mount Graham, topping out at 10,724 feet.
+We'll make our way up the mountain approximately 700 feet to the trailhead via Swift Trail (Arizona Highway 366).
+Upon arrival at the Shake Trail starting point, we’ll begin making our way down the mountain from a mixed conifer forest all the way to an upper Sonoran Desert habitat.
+Numerous vantage points along the way will give excellent views of the Sulphur Springs Valley and the other Sky Island mountain ranges in the area.

-Lunch: In a scenic area along the trail, we’ll have packed lunches and an opportunity to take in the natural beauty of the area.
+Lunch: In a scenic area along the trail, we’ll have packed lunches and an opportunity to take in the ambience of the area.

-Dinner: At a popular local restaurant enjoy a plated meal with soft drinks, milk, coffee, tea, water; other beverages available for purchase.
+Dinner: At a favorite local dining area in Safford, we’ll have plated meals with soft drinks, milk, coffee, tea, water; other beverages available for purchase.

 Activity note: Choice of activity – Driving approx. 93 miles roundtrip for both activities; about 2 hours total.
 Hike 1: Hiking approx. 7.5 miles roundtrip on Heart of Rocks Trail; about 7 hours; roughly 750 feet of elevation gain, followed by a 1,400 foot descent.
 Hike 2: Hiking approx. 4 miles roundtrip to Massai Point, about 5 hours; mostly downhill, roughly 1,400 foot descent, many rock steps.